Florida Registered Agent

 Can I Set Up the LLCs On My Own and Be Anonymous?＋

-No. You need a registered agent in Florida, because a registered agent can list their registered office address as your principal address.
+No. You need hire us to be your registered agent in Florida, because we can list our Florida business address as the address of your principal office.